 - What else can I do with USB OTG?

 To connect a hard disk or USB stick to an Android tablet or device, it must be USB OTG (On The Go) compatible.
-How do I know if it is compatible?
+But how do you know if it is compatible?
 It's simple, just check the manufacturer's website or the box of your device.

-If your smartphone is really old, if you no longer have the box or if you are not sure of its model number, you can use Chainfire's app, USB Host Diagnostics, to check.
+If your smartphone is really old, if you no longer have the box, or if you are not sure of its model number, you can use a USB OTG Checker app for the same.
 That said, USB OTG is natively present on Android since Honeycomb (3.1) so it is more than likely that your device is already compatible than not.

 When you connect an external hard drive to your laptop or PC, the drive itself is powered by your computer.
 The same is true when you connect your storage to your Android phone.
 However, most smartphones are not capable of pushing out quite as much power as a computer, and this can lead to problems.

 Once you have determined that your device is OTG compatible, you can continue and go to your preferred store and purchase a USB OTG cable.
-Try to opt for a sufficiently solid connection, there are many cheap offers online but the quality is not always there.
+Try to buy an OTG cable of good quality.
+It is always a good idea to read some of the reviews before you purchase one online.
+Beware of cheap quality products and avoid them as much as possible.

 To manage files on the hard drive or USB stick connected to your smartphone, simply use a file explorer.
 When the device is plugged in, a new folder appears.
-It is called USBDriveA in general, but this may vary depending on the system versions and interfaces.
+It is called USBDriveA in general, but this may vary depending on the phone you are using.
+You may also be asked to grant a one-time permission to access the hard drive.

 If you're having trouble finding it, simply tap the slash button ("/") to return to the root of your smartphone.
 What's the difference from a cloud, you might say?
 No need for an internet connection, for one.